emicklei/dgraph-access/README.md

 ## status

 This package is under development (see commits); the API and scope may change before a v1.0.0 release.

+## motivation

+This package adds the following features to the standard Go client:

+- type UID and NQuad to create RDF triples w/o facets
+- type Node to encapsulate an uid and graph.type for your own entities
+- type DgraphAccess to handle transactions, JSON marshalling and populating entities without a lot of boilerplate
+- type Mutation to encapsulate a dgraph mutations that contains a list of RDF triples (NQuad values)

 ## usage